Market Entry Sprint

 Cross-border company with active marketing and BD content operations.
 Revenue band twenty-five million to two billion dollars.
 Commitment to a human-signal layer for destination-market trust-bearing surfaces.
 Willingness to operate the no-AI-writing rule on customer-facing copy.

 Out of scope.
 AI-content-generation tooling implementation stays with the client's marketing function.
 AI-content-detection tooling implementation stays with the client's IT.
-General SEO content production is out of scope, and GMA does not do SEO.
+General search-marketing content production is out of scope, and GMA does not sell search-marketing services.

 Six to ten weeks.
 Single-corridor human-signal rebuild on trust-bearing surfaces.
 Typical first engagement when the destination market has begun to discount the supplier on first read.

-No AI-content generation.
+See the Partnership →No AI-content generation.
 No AI-content factory.
 No AI ghostwriting.
 No AI-content-detection tooling implementation.
-No SEO.
-GMA does not do SEO.
+No search-marketing services.
 No social-media volume production.
-Those belong with the client's marketing function, IT, and SEO or social vendors where applicable.
+Those belong with the client's marketing function, IT, and search-marketing or social vendors where applicable.

 GMA uses AI for research, structuring, internal drafting, and analysis.
 GMA does not deliver AI-generated customer-facing copy.
 Every customer-facing word on a GMA-built surface is human-authored or human-rewritten to remove AI-writing tells.
 The rule applies to website copy, landing pages, ads, emails, case studies, decks, and any artifact a buyer reads.